rydmike/flex_color_scheme/README.md

-  * The `bottomAppBarColor` uses color scheme background color to match the background color of the drawer, bottom navigation bar, possible side menu and system navigation bar on android (if theming of it is used).
+  * The `bottomAppBarColor` uses color scheme background color to match the background color of the drawer, bottom navigation bar, possible side menu and system navigation bar on android, if theming of it is used.
     This is a slight change from the ColorScheme default that uses surface color.